 Choose any types of beans: Lentils, kidney beans, black beans, cannellini beans, white beans, pinto beans, or chickpeas.
 Sprouted beans and lentils offer great nutrition as well.

-Quinoa, Millet, Teff and Buckwheat are all gluten-free.
+Quinoa, Millet, Teff, and Buckwheat are all gluten-free.
 Try a new grain to see what you like.
-I like quinoa for lunch or dinner, and use the other three grains for baking (bought as a flour).
+I like quinoa for lunch or dinner, and use the other three grains for baking (bought as flour).

-There are multiple gluten-free pastas on the market.
+There are multiple gluten-free kinds of pasta on the market.
 Read the labels as some have added fillers that are not needed.

 You can find many pasta combinations like brown rice and quinoa, and others made with corn or veggies.
-Chickpea, lentil and bean pastas are also available.
+Chickpea, lentil, and bean pasta are also available.
 Try different ones to see what you like.
-Learn how to cook the pasta correctly, and rinse it well, or you end up a big bowl of mush!
+Learn how to cook the pasta correctly, and rinse it well, or you end up with a big bowl of mush!

 Choose healthier oils from good sources: Coconut Oil, Avocado Oil, Olive Oil

 Apple Cider Vinegar, White Vinegar, Red Vinegar, Wine Vinegar, Balsamic Vinegar.
 Read labels to make sure they are Gluten-free.

 Raisins, Cherries, Apricots, Dates, Mangoes, Pineapple, figs and Bananas make great snacks.
 Read all labels as many of these have added ingredients as well as extra sugar.

 Pumpkin seeds, chia seeds, flax seeds, and sunflower seeds are part of a healthy snack, great to add to salads, smoothies and meals.
 Always check the labels for additives.